 People of a secluded village encounter paranormal events originating from the forest surrounding their hamlet.
-As the series of events unfold, a blind and resilient girl brings peace from the turmoil.
+As the bloodcurdling series of events unfold, a blind and resilient girl brings peace from the turmoil.
 The Village is a must watch for teens who love suspense movies.

 22. The Watcher In The Woods

 An American couple and their two daughters relocate to rural England where they live in a house associated with the disappearance of a girl.
 The two girls decide to help the woman whose daughter had disappeared in the woods several years ago.
-But the path is not easy and they have to fight through several evil spirits to attain success.
+But the path is not easy and they have to fight through several dark and evil spirits to attain success.
 The movie is a combination of drama and a scary story thus making it ideal for older teenagers.

 23. The Hole

 A spider from South America accidentally arrives in the US trapped in a coffin.
-The vicious spider then wreaks havoc in the town in which it lands.
+The malevolent spider then wreaks havoc in the town in which it lands.
 The residents have to find a way to get rid of the spider before it multiplies and annihilates the town.
-The creepy-crawly spiders in the film surely make the film scary and even more chilling if your teen already dislikes spiders.
+The creepy-crawly spiders in the film surely make the film scary and even more bone-chilling if your teen already dislikes spiders.

 In a sleepy town lives a boy named Norman who has a unique ability to see ghosts and talk to them.
-One day, Norman’s eccentric uncle tells him to perform a strange ritual to ward off the curse put by a witch several centuries ago.
+One day, Norman’s eccentric uncle tells him to perform a strange ominous ritual to ward off the curse put by a witch several centuries ago.
 Failure to thwart the curse will lead to the destruction of the town.
 Norman and his friends then hurry to find a way to defeat the curse and the witch.
-The movie’s colorful animation makes it suitable for younger teens, but there are also enough scares to entertain.
+The movie’s colorful animation and foreboding music makes it suitable for younger teens, but there are also enough scares to entertain.

 27. The Witches